DominicAlb/object-diagram-jdb/README.md

 Final product (if selected):
   1. HTML file with object diagram(s)
-  2. txt file with graphviz dot diagrams
+  2. txt file with graphviz dot diagram(s)
   3. XML file with all the information